 Non-compliance with EU requirements regarding safety monitoring or pharmacovigilance, and with requirements related to the development of products for the pediatric population, can also result in significant financial penalties.
-Similarly, failure to comply with the EU's requirements regarding the protection of personal information can also lead to significant penalties and sanctions.
+Similarly, failure to comply with the EU's requirements regarding the protection of personal information, which are scheduled to be enforced beginning May 25, 2018, can also lead to significant penalties and sanctions and business restrictions.